 Trends evident in the body of tortoise data available provide strong evidence that the overall abundance of desert tortoise populations and metapopulations have declined in southern Nevada since the early 1980s, probably precipitously in some localities.
-However, the data do not permit the elucidation of spatial changes in distribution or the detailed assessment of population distribution and abundance patterns or status and trends in any of the four DWMAs of Clark County.
+However, the data do not permit the elucidation of spatial changes in distribution, and the detailed assessment of population distribution and abundance patterns or status and trends in any of the four DWMAs of Clark County.
 Two major projects require immediate attention in order to assess and monitor the distribution and conditiontrend patterns of desert tortoises in Clark County DWMAs.
-Two CAs are recommended, creation of a comprehensive database housing and the development of a long-term desert tortoise monitoring program to address this data gap.
-Both items are discussed in Section 5.2, the priority conservation section of this document.
+Two CAs are recommended, as well as creation of a comprehensive database housing and the development of a long-term desert tortoise monitoring program to address this data gap.
+Both items are discussed in the Priority Conservation section of this document (Section 5.2).
 It is important to remember that this assessment is based on the data and analyses discussed above, including the significant shortcomings and inadequacy of the currently available database.
-There were five serious problems with the available desert tortoise population data used by Tracy et al. (2004) in their analyses: small sample sizes; inadequate coverage of the DWMAs; nonrandom distribution of the BLM permanent plots and the 2002-2003 distance sampling transects; different BLM permanent plots inconsistently sampled in different years; and very little plot data after 1994, possibly the critical time when tortoise populations began to significantly decline, especially in the eastern Mojave Desert.
+There were five serious problems with the available desert tortoise population data used by Tracy et al. (2004) in their analyses: small sample sizes; inadequate coverage of the DWMAs; nonrandom distribution of the BLM permanent plots and the 2002, 2003 distance sampling transects; different BLM permanent plots inconsistently sampled in different years; and very little plot data in existence after 1994-possibly the critical time when tortoise populations began to significantly decline, especially in the eastern Mojave Desert.
 Tracy et al. (2004) clearly recognized the inadequacy of the databases they used.